Undergraduate Colleges of Stony Brook University

 Stony Brook University has an undergraduate population of around 15,000 students.
-In order to create a sense of community among the students in this relatively large campus, the Undergraduate Colleges of Stony Brook University was developed.
-These Undergraduate Colleges, or UGCs, function as smaller communities in the larger university and are themed so as to provide an academic aspect to students individual interests.
-They particularly invested in creating an enjoyable first-year student experience for students, but they do offer services to sophomores and upperclassmen.
-Notable programs offered are first-year advising, UGC themed events, and small seminar courses.
+To create a sense of community, the Undergraduate Colleges of Stony Brook University were developed.
+These Undergraduate Colleges (or UGCs) function as smaller communities within the larger university and are themed to provide an academic aspect to each student's interests.
+Notable programs offered include first-year advising, UGC-themed events, and smaller seminar courses.

 Undergraduate College Program

 There are three themed undergraduate colleges.
 They are: